InflectionIT/Walls-Powershell-Tools/pages/mydoc/mydoc_HandoverGuide.md

 * **Client/Matter Source DB**: Enter the database name where the clients & matters are being synced from
 * **Customizations**: Enter a description of any customizations that have been implemented

+{% include image.html file="Handover.png" alt="Command output" caption="Handover Guide questions" %}

 ## Output

 The information gathered is sent to InflectionIT via WebMerge (https://www.webmerge.me/) for Handover Guide creation.

-Additionally, all of the data captured is stored in JSON format in the "body.txt" file saved in the script folder.
+Additionally, all of the data captured is stored in JSON format in the "HandoverGuideBody.txt" file saved in the script folder.

-{% include image.html file="IISPrereqs.png" alt="Command output" caption="Results of command execution" %}
+{% include image.html file="HandoverDone.png" alt="Command output" caption="Results of command execution" %}